vives-projectwerk2-2019/BUG-Bug-Universal-Gamecontroller/docs/projectwerk2/requirements/hardware.md

 The Arduino™ connectivity support and ST Morpho headers make it easy to expand the functionality of the STM32 Nucleo open development platform with a wide choice of specialized shields.

-The STM32 Nucleo board does not require any separate probe as it integrates the ST-LINK/V2-1 debugger/programmer.
+The STM32 Nucleo board does not require any separate probe to program the microcontroller as it integrates the ST-LINK/V2-1 debugger/programmer.

 ![Nucleo](./img/en.nucleo-Lx.jpg)